defiant00/whim-c/README.md

 list := [1, 2.3, 'hi', myObj, MyClass, myFunc]
 list[1]        // this is 2.3
 list[2] = 42   // this has now changed from a string to an int
+// negative indexes are equivalent to list.length + index
+list[-1] = 'last item'    // this updates the last item in the list

+// Ranges
+[from..to(exclusive)]
+// from always defaults to 0
+// to defaults to item.length if applicable list[..] is the whole list

+// a range is stored as start and end and can be iterated [1..4].list() == [1, 2, 3, 4]    // convert to a list
+// can specify step
+[1..4, 2]
+[4..1, -1]

 // a semicolon is an explicit empty statement for grammar ambiguities
 // this is myList[1]